 A: Unicare Center for Cosmetic & Implant Dentistry will discuss your anesthesia options.
 Our goal is to provide minimal discomfort as possible.

 A: Depending upon your treatment we may administer a local anesthesia such as lidocaine or nitrous oxide.
 For a more involved treatment we may recommend an oral sedation or intravenous sedation.

 Q: What do I need to be aware of before intravenous sedation?

 A: You may not have anything to eat or drink (including water) for eight (8) hours prior to the appointment.
 No smoking at least 12 hours before surgery.
 Ideally, cut down or stop smoking as soon as possible prior to the day of surgery.
 A responsible adult must accompany the patient to the office, remain in the office during the procedure, and drive the patient home.
 The patient should not drive a vehicle or operate any machinery for 24 hours following the anesthesia experience.
 Please wear loose fitting clothing with sleeves which can be rolled up past the elbow, and low-heeled shoes.
 Contact lenses, jewelry, and dentures must be removed at the time of surgery.
 Do not wear lipstick, excessive makeup, or nail polish on the day of surgery.
 If you have an illness such as a cold, sore throat, stomach or bowel upset, please notify the office.
-If you take routine oral medications, please check with Unicare Center For Implant Dentistry prior to your surgical date for instructions.
+If you take routine oral medications, please check with Unicare Center for Cosmetic & Implant Dentistry prior to your surgical date for instructions.

 Q: Will my vital signs be monitored during and after treatment?